• Home

 Student Loan Forgiveness and Deferment

-Student Loan Forgiveness and DefermentBut not everyone who joins the military comes to the service in need of a degree.
+Not everyone who joins the military comes to the service in need of a degree.
 Some already have plenty of college experience, undergrad and graduate degrees, or certificates.
-And when you join the military with student loan debt or incur student loan debt while serving, it’s good to know your military student loan forgiveness options.
+When you join the military with student loan debt or incur student loan debt while serving, it’s good to know your military student loan forgiveness options.

 Not all who owe money on their higher education will qualify for loan forgiveness.
 But for the many who are eligible for some form of assistance, it can be quite helpful to receive loan deferment or other support.
 This is especially true for those transitioning out of military service and back into the civilian sector.